bmad-sim/GTPSA.jl/docs/src/devel.md

 The `@FastGTPSA`/`@FastGTPSA!` macros work by changes all arithmetic operators in different Julia arithmetic operators with the same operator precedence and unary operator capabilities.
 These special operators then dispatch on functions that use the temporaries when a `TPS` or `TempTPS` is passed, else default to their original operators, thereby making it completely transparent to non-TPS types.
 Both `+` and `-` must work as unary operators, and there is a very short list of allowed ones shown [here](https://github.com/JuliaLang/julia/blob/master/src/julia-parser.scm#L99).
 The other arithmetic operators were chosen somewhat randomly from the top of the same file, next to `prec-plus`, `prec-times`, and `prec-power` which defines the operator precedences.
 By taking this approach, we relieve ourselves of having to rewrite PEMDAS and instead let the Julia do it for us.

-All non-arithmetic operators that are supported by GTPSA are then changed to `__t_<operator>`, e.g. `sin` → `__t_sin`, where the prefix `__t_` is also chosen somewhat arbitrarily.
+All arithmetic operators are changed to `GTPSA.:<special symbols>`, e.g. `+` → `GTPSA.:±`.
+All non-arithmetic operators that are supported by GTPSA are then changed to `GTPSA.__t_<operator>`, e.g. `sin` → `GTPSA.__t_sin`, where the prefix `__t_` is also chosen somewhat arbitrarily.
 These operators are all defined in `fastgtpsa/operators.jl`, and when they encounter a TPS type, they use the temporaries, and when other number types are detected, they fallback to the regular, non-`__t_` operator.
-This approach works extraordinarily well, however has the disadvantage that all of the `__t_` operators and special infix arithmetic operators have to be exported.
+This approach works extraordinarily well, and introduces no problems externally because none of these functions/symbols are exported.

 ## Low-Level

+Below is documentation for every single 1-to-1 C function in the GTPSA library.
+If there is any function missing, please submit an issue to `GTPSA.jl`.

 ### Monomial
 ```@docs